-Chrome Firefox Internet Explorer Opera Safari
+Chrome Firefox Microsoft Edge Opera Safari

-Android YES NO - NO -
+Android YES YES - NO -

 iOS YES - - NO Partially

 Mac OS X YES YES - YES YES

 Windows YES YES YES YES NO

+Linux YES YES - - -

-Internet Explorer is supported from version 9. iOS-Safari (i.e., iPad) is partially supported.
+Internet Explorer is supported from version 9.
+Current versions of Microsoft Edge are also compatible. iOS-Safari (i.e., iPad, iPhone) is partially supported.
 In the latter case, please note that the Summary tab reloads the page to the beginning; hence, the User experience can be reduced and it may even disable the application.